breberafilip/breberafilip/README.md

 ------

 Hi, I am 18 years old student of Information Technology.
 I mainly focus on front-end web development with Vue.js (Nuxt.js) and other Javascript frameworks.
-I also like developing mobile apps in Flutter and I know some backend and devops technologies too.
+I also like developing mobile apps in Flutter and I have some experience with backend and devops technologies too.

 **For more information you can check my socials:**